goauthentik/authentik/website/integrations/services/netbird/index.md

 ## What is Netbird?

-> NetBird is an Open-Source Zero Trust Networking platform that allows you to create secure private networks for your organization or home.
+> NetBird is an open source, zero trust, networking platform that allows you to create secure private networks for your organization or home.
 >
 > -- https://netbird.io